Mreegank-Sinha/Omnify-Sample-Data-Dashboard/README.md

 • A Top 5 Customers chart highlighted the highest-paying customers.<br>
 • Donut charts for classtype, instructor, and theme helped analyze customer preferences.<br>
 • Toggle buttons for Confirmed, Pending, and All Bookings allowed easy filtering.<br>
-•The final dashboard provided actionable insights on revenue, bookings, and customer trends.<br>
+• The final dashboard provided actionable insights on revenue, bookings, and customer trends.<br>